Obesity is inversely related to anaerobic threshold (14) and

 Older obese men are better able to aerobically support the

-transport their body weight than younger obese men.
+transport of their body weight than younger obese men.
 It seems

 throughout the years transporting their excess body fat (21).